renankin/waam-in718-data/README.md

 ## About

-This repository is meant to reproduce the tensile curves and infrared imaging data obtained in the paper:
+This repository contains CSV data with the results from tensile tests and temperature measurements reported in the following paper:

 > **Wire-arc directed energy deposition of Inconel 718: Effects of heat input and build interruptions on mechanical performance** \
 R.M.
 Kindermann, M.J.
 Roy, R. Morana, J.A.
 Francis, P.B.
 Prangnel \